deckhouse/virtualization/docs/USER_GUIDE.md

    EOF
    ```

-The module works only with registries that have TLS enabled.
+DP works only with registries that have TLS enabled.
 If the registry uses its own certificate authority, provide the certificate chain in the [`caBundle`](cr.html#virtualimage-v1alpha2-spec-datasource-containerimage-cabundle) parameter, and take the credentials for a private registry from the secret specified in the `imagePullSecret` parameter.

 {{% /tab %}}